apostrophecms/apostrophe-documentation/modules/apostrophe-global/README.md

 Fetch the `global` doc object.
 On success, the callback is invoked with `(null, global)`.
 ### modulesReady(*callback*)
+We no longer call initGlobal on modulesReady, we do it on the new apostrophe:migrate event.
+But to maximize bc, we still register the event handler in modulesReady.
+This accommodates anyone who has applied the super pattern to that method.
 ### initGlobal(*callback*)
 Initialize the `global` doc, if necessary.
 Invoked late in the startup process by `modulesReady`.